LadySolveig/plg_system_sismosexampleoauth2/README.md

 ## Overview

+**This system plugin is itended for testing and educational purposes only!**\
-This system plugin uses the Joomla!
+The plugin uses the Joomla!
 OAuth2 framework package and enables users to authenticate via an external OAuth2 provider with ease for testing purposes.

 ## Key features
 - Redirects users to an OAuth2 authorization endpoint and handles authorization code exchange.